PeterVranken/ST4ForOctave/trunk/readMe.md

 java.util.ArrayList) does it need much more consideration when it comes to Octave struct objects with run-time defined fields (i.e. no compiled Java class is available by principle).
-All the processing is done recursively so that really deeply nested data object can be passed to the template engine just like that.
+All the processing is done recursively so that deeply nested data objects can be passed to the template engine just like that.

 A major sample presents a compiler fragment, which passes its complete